gregorulm/chalmers_supermarket_simulation/readme.txt

 be determined how many customers left the store in each 10-minute interval.
 Thus, this simulation models high-level shopping behavior.
-The result was used for further explorations, for instance predicting customer numbers based on how many customers left the supermarket in the preceeding 10-minute intervals.
+The result was used for further explorations, for instance predicting customer numbers based on how many customers left the supermarket in the preceding 10-minute interval.

+The files in /sim_fridge also model energy consumption.

 Execution order: